 Take out the housing bracket for the hard drives.

-Remove the four screws holding the drive in the bracket (but be sure to keep the rubber insert).
+Remove the four screws holding the bracket’s drive (but be sure to keep the rubber insert).

 Replace the existing hard drive with the new one, spiraling it in.